csb6/bluebird/README.md

 The goal is to create a language that supports generic programming with very strong typing.

-It is still in the early stages, but right now it has a lexer, a parser, and a semantic analyzer.
-Code generation currently generates to object files, and it creates executables on macOS only (for now).
+It is still in the early stages, but right now it has a lexer, a parser, a semantic analyzer, a code generator, and an optimizer.
 All stages of the compiler are still a work-in-progress.
+At the moment, the compiler has only been built on macOS, but it should work on any platform that LLVM targets.

+## Currently Implemented Features

+- Functions, variables, constants, and assignment
+- Module-global variables
+- If, else-if, and else statements
+- While loops
+- Recursion (with tail-call elimination in optimized builds)
+- Type definitions for integer types, with ranges specified (no runtime range checks yet)
+- Boolean type and an 8-bit character type
+- Logical, comparison, bitwise, and arithmetic operators, as well as parentheses for grouping
+- Detailed error checking, including typechecking and checks to ensure functions that return will return no matter the code path taken
+- Automatic resolution of variable and function names, preventing the need for forward declarations within a file
+- Debugging support (uses DWARF format, which should work with at least gdb and lldb)
+- Several code optimization passes

 ## Goals